Stade de Luxembourg: Public transit

-Since the completion of the Cloche d'Or branch of Luxembourg City's new tramline in July 2024, the stadium is served by the "Stadion" tram terminus.
+Since the completion of segment D of line T1 of the Luxembourg City tramway, the stadium is served by the "Stadion" tram terminus, opened on 7 July 2024, linking it to the central Gare and Ville Haute districts.

-A 2,000-space park and ride car park is located next to the stadium's Route d'Esch entrance.
+A six-story, 1,993-space park and ride car park, built between 2020 and 2023 at a cost of nearly and inaugurated on 5 October 2023, is located next to the stadium's Route d'Esch entrance.